 Do you have good reasons to study Chinese?
 But which one?
-Do you know the Chinese language comes in hundreds of forms and varieties?
+Do you know that the Chinese language comes in hundreds of forms and varieties?

 Yes, that is right!